Why working as an account manager is no easy task

-Working as an account manager at an agency is no easy task.
+An account manager focuses on maintaining the agency-client relationship by working with the client to develop a business strategy that will fulfill their needs.
 Everybody wants something from them -- now.
 Some account managers are analytical geniuses.
 Others are charming extroverts.
-Regardless of style, the most effective account managers possess a wide variety of skills.
+Regardless of style, there are effective skills account managers should possess.
+The most effective account managers possess a wide variety of skills.

 1) Recognizes all their constituencies